-Learn the history of some of Florida’s most unique small towns.
+Learn the history of some of Florida’s most unique cities and communities.
 Our free walking tour app, “Florida Stories,” can be downloaded for all iOS and Android devices or viewed on our web app.

 Watch this short video from Visit Florida to learn more about Florida Stories.

 “Florida Stories” transports you through the past and the present, step by step (or staying in place).
 “Florida Stories” tours are high-quality, packed with photos and rich audio that will open your eyes to many of Florida’s cities and towns in a way you’ve never experienced before.